-PRF-PRIMARY
+PRE-PRIMARY

-- Teachers will implement the Australian Curriculum as per SCSA's K-10 Outline; - Continue to focus on "Inquiry Approach" in teaching pedagogy; - Implement the recommendations of HillSide's Early Childhood "Quality Improvement Plan" (NQS) and review this document; - Literacy and Numeracy pointers document showing the key check points and content descriptors for transition from Pre-Primary to Year 1 is used mid-year to map the progress and performance of students in these years.
-Teachers use the document as a collaborative tool in meeting student need and key core subject outcomes; - Focus and teach using SCSA's K-10 Outline and addressing all content descriptors; - Set up Curriculum Adjustment Plan (CAP) in the classroom to support ESL students to access curriculum where necessary; - Provide extension opportunities for those students of higher learning proficiency; - Sight words and spelling programme is linked to Dianna Rigg programme to improve transition to primary school language curriculum. - PAT Testing in Reading and Mathematics in late Term 3, which is analysed by teachers to inform teaching.
+- Teachers will implement the Australian Curriculum as per SCSA's K-10 Outline; - Continue to focus on "Inquiry Approach" in teaching pedagogy;

+- Implement the recommendations of HillSide's Early Childhood "Quality Improvement Plan" (NQS) and review this document; - Literacy and Numeracy pointers document showing the key check points and content descriptors for transition from Pre-Primary to Year 1 is used mid-year to map the progress and performance of students in these years.
+Teachers use the document as a collaborative tool in meeting student need and key core subject outcomes; - Focus and teach using SCSA's K-10 Outline and addressing all content descriptors; - Set up Curriculum Adjustment Plan (CAP) in the classroom to support ESL students to access curriculum where necessary; - Provide extension opportunities for those students of higher learning proficiency; - Sight words and spelling programme is linked to Dianna Rigg programme to improve transition to primary school language curriculum. - PAT Testing in Reading and Mathematics in late Term 3, which is analysed by teachers to inform teaching. - On entry testing for ECE students K-1 occurs at the start of Term 1.